 All plans must be to a metric scale and any figured dimensions given in metres and a scale bar should be included.
-Each plan should show the direction of North.

 5. Pre-application Advice

 The local authority may be able to offer (possibly for a fee) pre-application discussions before a formal application is submitted in order to guide applicants through the process.
 This can minimise delays later in processing the application.